 It is worth a lot to me.

-What I did was I used the Logos Bible software that we are both familiar with and I went through the Puritans and Spurgeon and Wesley and found the words “joy” and “happiness” used in close proximity within five, six, seven words of each other.
-I found again and again and again they were used synonymously — completely interchangeably.
+What I did was I used Logos Bible software that we are both familiar with, and I went through the Puritans and Spurgeon and Wesley and found the words “joy” and “happiness” used in close proximity within five, six, or seven words of each other.
+I found again and again and again that they were used synonymously — completely interchangeably.

 Then there’s Spurgeon, who again and again, said, “The more often I preached, the more joy I found in the happy service.”
 And he said, “Despite your tribulation, take full delight in God, your exceeding joy this morning and be happy in him.”
 He started one sermon this way: “Oh, cheerful, happy, joyous people.
 I wish there were more of you.
 Let the uppermost joy you have always be Jesus Christ himself.”
 And then one other Spurgeon: “May you still come and then may your Christian life be fraught with happiness and overflowing with joy.”

 So this is just a really recent thing that developed, and one of the first people I found who really spoke out against happiness and contrasted it with joy was Oswald Chambers.
 And I love Oswald Chambers.
-My Utmost for His Highest is a great book and so are other books that he wrote.
-But it is just pretty startling some of the things that he said that were so dramatically anti-happiness.
+My Utmost for His Highest is a great book, and so are other books that he wrote.
+But it is just pretty startling, some of the things he said that were so dramatically anti-happiness.

-But if you look at different Bible translations, there is actually more than 100 verses in Scripture in various Bible translations.
-Now I am not talking about paraphrases like the Message, but actual Bible translations with teams of Hebrew and Greek scholars that are also English experts — and they use happiness and joy together in these 100+ verses.
+But if you look at different Bible translations, there are actually more than a hundred verses in Scripture in various Bible translations (now I am not talking about paraphrases but actual Bible translations with teams of Hebrew and Greek scholars that are also English experts) that use happiness and joy together in these hundred-plus verses.
+For instance:

 Amen!
 Well said.
 And you yourself did the lexical work behind all this.
 How many Greek and Hebrew terms did you study?

-I think there were about 22 primary Hebrew words and about 15 primary Greek words all interchangeable.
+I think there were about twenty-two primary Hebrew words and about fifteen primary Greek words.
+They were all interchangeable.
 I mean, it is just amazing.
 Especially in the parallelisms in the Psalms you have these different Hebrew words, sometimes four different Hebrew words for happiness or gladness used in the same verse.
-And it is just like we do in English if we say it is a bright, beautiful, sunny day.
-The sky is blue.
+And it is just like we do in English if we say, “It is a bright, beautiful, sunny day.
+The sky is blue.”
 We are not saying a bunch of different things.
 We are saying the same thing in different words.

-You mentioned Oswald Chambers distinguishing happiness/joy, and it’s problematic.
+You mentioned Oswald Chambers distinguishing happiness from joy, and it’s problematic.
 His impulse, and others, is to distinguish Christian joy from non-Christian happiness.
 If we use the same language, happiness and joy, how do we make this distinction between the joy of Christians and non-Christians?

-David Murray, who we both appreciate, identifies six different kinds of happiness.
+David Murray, whom we both appreciate, identifies six different kinds of happiness.
 He talks about nature happiness, social happiness, vocational happiness, physical happiness, intellectual happiness, and humor happiness.
-All of those in God’s common grace are available, except the final one which David calls “spiritual happiness.”
-He calls it a joy that at times contains more pleasure and delight than the other six put together.
+All of those, in God’s common grace, are available to everyone, except the final one, which he calls “spiritual happiness.”
+He calls it “a joy that at times contains more pleasure and delight than the other six put together.”
 And that is the thing that you can’t have until your sins are forgiven and you are reconciled to God — you are made right with him.

-And as Chesterton said, the atheist sees beauty but has no one to thank, thus no one to be happy in.
+And it’s as Chesterton said: the atheist sees beauty but has no one to thank, and thus no one to be happy in.